dietotter/cpp-learning/conspect.md

 - `#include <cstddef>` has a preprocessor macro `NULL`: `double *ptr{ NULL };` The value of *NULL* is implementation defined, but it is usually defined as the integer constant 0.
 Because it is implementation defined, we should avoid using it.
 - From C++11, NULL can be defined as `nullptr`.
 This should be favored instead of 0 or NULL.
 - C++11 also introduces a type called `std::nullptr_t` (from header `<cstddef>`).
 It can only hold 1 value - nullptr.
 Useful when we eant a function that only accepts a nullptr argument: `void doSomething(std::nullptr_t ptr) { ... }`
+- Deleting null pointer is fine (it won't do anything)

 ## Arrays and pointers
 - In all but 2 cases, when a fixed array is used in expression, it will **decay** (be implicitly converted) into a pointer that points to the first element of the array. `int array[3] { 5, 3, 4 };`.
 Then, `std::cout << &array[0]` and `std::cout << array` will both print the address of the first element in the array.